 CPR, or cardiopulmonary resuscitation, is one of the most important life-saving procedures anyone can learn.
 Through a combination of chest compressions and rescue breaths, a bystander can take action and greatly increase the survival rate of someone undergoing cardiac arrest.
 In fact, according to a 2014 study, 45 percent of cardiac arrest victims survived when a bystander performed CPR.

 Here at the American CPR Care Association, we believe comprehensive and high-quality CPR training is one of the most effective ways to provide you with the skills, knowledge, and confidence, to potentially save a life.
-Additionally, since over 475,000 Americans die each year from cardiac arrest, we believe that CPR certification should be accessible to everyone. d
+Additionally, since over 475,000 Americans die each year from cardiac arrest, we believe that CPR certification should be accessible to everyone.

-That’s why we offer nationally accepted certification courses in CPR/AED, First Aid, Bloodborne Pathogens, and a combined CPR and First Aid class—all 100 percent online.
+We offer nationally accepted certification courses in CPR/AED, First Aid, Bloodborne Pathogens, and a combined CPR and First Aid class—all 100 percent online.
 We also offer classes in CPR and Healthcare Certification designed specifically for those in the healthcare field.

 In this blog, we’re taking a closer look at what exactly is covered in a CPR certification course and why it’s so important for everyone, not just those in the medical field, to learn this life-saving procedure.
 We also explore some of the advantages of earning your CPR certification course through our 100 percent online classes.
 While we all hope to never be directly involved in a medical emergency, learning and becoming certified in CPR could be one of the most rewarding decisions of your entire life.